linuxserver/docker-lychee/README.md

 ## Application Setup

-**This image will not work with a prefilled `/pictures` mount, lychee wants total control over this folder**
+**This image will not work with a prefilled `/pictures` mount, Lychee wants total control over this folder**

-Setup mysql/mariadb and account via the webui, accessible at http://SERVERIP:PORT More info at [lychee](https://lycheeorg.github.io/).
+Setup account via the webui, accessible at http://SERVERIP:PORT

+More info at [lychee](https://lycheeorg.github.io/).

 ### Customization